apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/upgrade-check.rst

-Advanced Airflow users or those with multiple Airflow deployments may also want to add additional upgrade checks for specific elements in their environment whether it is DAGs or configuration related.
+Advanced Airflow users or those with multiple Airflow deployments may also want to add additional upgrade checks for specific elements in their environment whether it is Dags or configuration related.

 These additional checks should be defined in a Python class and added as ``custom_rules`` in the "upgrade config file" as shown below: